 If you suspect your baby is teething and are comfortable with giving her pain relievers like Acetaminophen or Ibuprofen, ask her pediatrician if he or she recommends using those medications for nighttime pain relief.
 And, most importantly, keep track of how often you are administering the medication.
 (Here’s a tip: use your smart phone to make a note as soon as you give your baby a dose of medication.)
 Most pediatricians will suggest giving a baby a dose of pain reliever at bedtime followed by a dose in the middle of the night if necessary.

 Many of our customers often ask if they should stop sleep training or revert back to old habits while their babies are teething.
 The answer is ‘no!’
 While it’s important to soothe your infant or toddler while they’re teething, it’s equally important to not revert back to old habits or create new ones, such as holding, rocking, or nursing to sleep.
 So, instead of using those common sleep crutches, do the best you can to soothe your baby while they’re awake in their crib.

 Remember: if you think you need a little more guidance during this challenging time, we’re here to help!
-Our team can offer expert advice and personalized plans to help everyone in your home rest easy, so give us a call today!
+Our team can offer expert advice and personalized plans to help everyone in your home rest easy, so schedule a free consultation call today!